0xadri/appspace-challenge/TASKS_LOG.md

 - Error State
 - Loading State
 - .env with API URL
+- Update README with: correct .env instructions
+- Responsive UX: mobile first, tablet & desktop friendly

 ### 🏗️ PROG

-- Responsive UX: mobile first, tablet & desktop friendly
+- none

 ### 📋 MUST

-- Update README with: correct .env instructions, link to live demo
+- Update README with: link to live demo

 ### SHOULD

-- none
+- Remove filteredList state: replace by data derived on-the-fly from fullList
+- Use React DevTools Profiler to detect unnecessary renders
+- Use CSS modules or CSS-in-JS for scoping styles.
+- Avoid redundant re-renders with useCallback and useMemo
+- Semantic HTML, use <main>, <section>, <nav>, <header>, <footer>.

 ### COULD

-- none
+- Debounce user input, only nice-to-have since we cache the entire list, w